stolostron/backplane-operator/README.md

 # Backplane Operator

-Operator for managing installation of Backplane components
+Operator for managing installation of Backplane components.

 ## Prerequisites